Mindscape-Team/conversational-chat/README.md

 ## Important Notes

-- This chatbot is not a replacement for professional mental health care
+- This is not a replacement for professional mental health care
 - Always seek professional help for serious mental health concerns
-- The chatbot is designed to provide support and coping strategies
-- All conversations are stored in memory and will be lost when the server restarts

 ## Privacy and Security